-Managers implemented new measures for the Northeast groundfish fishery in 2010 to end overfishing of and continue to rebuild overfished Northeast groundfish stocks (and maintain healthy ones).
+Managers implemented new measures for the Northeast groundfish fishery in 2010 to end overfishing and continue rebuilding overfished Northeast groundfish stocks (and maintain abundant ones).
 These measures include:

-- A limit on the amount of all groundfish that can be caught, as well as measures to respond if the catch limits are exceeded.
+- A limit on the amount of all groundfish that can be caught, as well as measures to respond to overages.

 - Optional catch share program – fishing vessels may fish together in groups (sectors), which are established annually and are allocated a portion of the total available groundfish catch, based on the combined fishing history of sector member vessels.
 Sectors are exempt from many gear and area restrictions but must stop fishing for groundfish once the sector catches their allocation of fish.
 This allows fishermen more control over where and how they fish and the ability to target healthier stocks rather than overfished stocks.
 Fishermen who choose not to join a sector fish under the existing system of regulations, with limits on the number of days they can fish, amount they can catch, and when and where they can fish.